Eurovision Song Contest 2001: Contest overview

-The contest took place on 12 May 2001.
+The contest was held on 12 May 2001 at 21:00 CEST and was won by Estonia.
 The table below outlines the participating countries, the order in which they performed, the competing artists and songs, and the results of the voting.

 The show was opened by the last year's Eurovision winners, the Olsen Brothers, with a snippet from their winning Eurovision song "Fly on the Wings of Love", followed by their latest single "Walk Right Back", a smash hit in Denmark at the time.
 The interval act featured medley of songs performed by Aqua and Safri Duo.

 The winner was Estonia represented by the song "Everybody", composed by Ivar Must, written by Maian-Anna Kärmas and performed by Tanel Padar, Dave Benton and 2XL.
 This marked Estonia's first victory in the contest.
 Norway meanwhile finished in last place for the ninth time.

 Prior to the contest Greece were hotly tipped to win by the bookmakers, Sweden the second favourites, with France, Slovenia and host country Denmark expected to round out the top 5.
 However, as the voting progressed it quickly became a two-horse race between host Denmark and Estonia.

+Estonia won with 198 points.
+Denmark came second with 177 points, with Greece, France, Sweden, Spain, Slovenia, Germany, Malta and Croatia completing the top ten.
+Netherlands, Poland, Ireland, Iceland and Norway occupied the bottom five positions.

 Dave Benton, who was born and raised in Aruba, was the first black person and, at the age of 50 years and 101 days, the oldest contestant at the time to win the contest.